-This project will rehabilitate bridge B-16-052, which carries the Bowker Overpass over Interstate 90, Ipswich Street, and the MBTA Framingham/Worcester Line in Boston.
+This project will rehabilitate bridge B-16-052, which carries the Bowker Overpass over Interstate 90, Ipswich Street, and the MBTA Framingham/Worcester commuter rail line in Boston.
 This bridge is currently listed as structurally deficient.
 The project will also include rehabilitation of the adjacent ramps.
 This project is funded through MassDOT's Next Generation Bridge Program.